What Is Serial Monogamy

 Whether you seek a relationship or the feelings that entering a new relationship brings, perpetual or serial monogamy can mean rushing into a partnership before you get to know the other person.
 Ask yourself whether a significant quantity of your relationships have been intense from the start.

 You may have entered multiple relationships to find out that the other person wasn't who you created in your mind.
-If you relate, it may be a sign to take a relationship slowly next time.
+If you relate, it may be a sign to take the relationship slowly next time.
 It can be healthy to date multiple people before finding someone you're compatible with.

 You might not have time to get to know yourself